-The person who receives a complaint against a member of the staff will refer the matter for investigation to the Associate Vice President for Human Resources (Director of Equal Opportunity and Title IX Coordinator), who will inform the appropriate member of Senior Staff.
-The complaint will generally be investigated by the Associate Vice President for Human Resources.
+A confidential record of all complaints, including their disposition, will be maintained by the investigating unit.
+The person who receives a complaint against a member of the staff will refer the matter for investigation to the Director of Human Resources (Director of Equal Opportunity), who will inform the appropriate member of Senior Staff.
+The complaint will generally be investigated by the Director of Human Resources.
 The Director of Equal Opportunity (or other designated investigator) will provide findings, in writing, to the appropriate member of Senior Staff, who will determine what action, if any, is appropriate.
 Action involving staff will be consistent with any applicable College policy.